Bolivian interim leader says Morales can’t run in new vote

 Although some supporters became disenchanted by his insistence on holding on to power, Morales remains popular, especially among other members of his native Aymara ethnic group.

-She claimed power anyway and swore in a Cabinet, saying the constitution did not require congressional approval.
-The military, police and opposition parties accepted her.
-Bolivia’s top constitutional court laid out the legal justification for Añez taking the presidency, without mentioning her by name.

-But other legal experts questioned her claim, saying at least some of her steps required a session of Congress.

-Associated Press writers Carlos Valdez and Paola Flores in La Paz contributed.
+Castillo reported from Mexico.
+Associated Press writers Carlos Valdez and Paola Flores in La Paz.